Monday, January 31, 2022

 Just like the FDA will pull vats of condensed chicken soup if they find a certain percentage of rat turds by volume, there may be a "CTRSBCACSATPC," or "Can This Really Still Be Considered a Cover Song At This Point Commission," that compares the "cover" with the original.

-And, when it comes to this cover, anyhow, Gordon Lightfoot is a total honey badger.
+And, when it comes to this cover of 1969 Roger Miller (popularized by Port Arthur, Texas singer Janis Joplin a couple of years later) "Me and Bobby McGee," anyhow, Gordon Lightfoot is a total honey badger.

 Change the chord progression here and there for no reason?
 Honey badger.